silentorb/marloth-story/workbench/twold/twold-scenes.md

 - The Merchant hires Nivana
 - Nivana meets the head mistress
 - Nivana meets Beth
+- Nivana meets Adelle
 - Millamer sees Nivana working
+- Jewel dies
 - Nivana seeks training from Desa
 - Millamer turns in Nivana
+- Nivana goes berserk
+- Beth stops Nivana from killing the Merchant
 - Nivana is severed
 - Nivana tries to get work as a vessel
-- Nivana is tempted by a goddess
-- Beth stops Nivana from hurting people

 **Part 3**

-- Nivana convinces James to team up with her
 - The heroes locate a copy of Marloth
+- Jewel is alive
+- James reveals Jewel is a zombie child

 **Part 4**